yext/answers-search-ui/README.md

       viewAllText: "Go to this vertical's search",
       // Optional, whether to include a map with this vertical's results, defaults to false
       includeMap: true,
-      // Optional, If includeMap is true, mapconfig that contains a mapProvider and apiKey is required
+      // Optional*, if includeMap is true, this is required
       mapConfig: {
         // Required, either 'mapbox' or 'google', not case sensitive
         mapProvider: 'google',